 Change is the new permanent so growing with your career is vital.
 Given that we are constantly 'switched on' and connected, it is crucial to keep your finger on your career pulse.
 Ideally, we should all do our own performance reviews which I call momentous moments.
 These are the significant things you achieved, learned from or engaged with professionally in the past week or month.
 By recording your professional development, keeping tabs on your goals and acknowledging achievements, you are keeping an eye on your career.
 Review your momentous moments quarterly.
 Take an overview of what makes you happy and what you have achieved.
 This way, you identify if you need to change, progress, pivot, transition or continue as you are in your career in the context of your personal growth.

 What factors cause both the most career happiness and career negativity, in your view?

-Career happiness and negativity are the opposite sides of the same coin and for most centres around the level of connection felt with who, what, where and how you engage with your career.
+Career happiness and negativity are the opposite sides of the same coin and, for most, they centre around the level of connection felt with who, what, where and how you engage with your career.

 We know the term 'work/life balance' is a bit hackneyed, but for working mum's - what kind of set up works best in your view (non-negotiables we spoke of, etc.)

-Work life balance is like trying to apply a mathematical equation to life and for me just doesn't work.
-As a Mum to two busy little ladies, my 3 & 4-year-old daughters, the notion of balance is oppressive.
+Work life balance is like trying to apply a mathematical equation to life and for me, it just doesn't work.
+As a mum to two busy little ladies, my 3 & 4-year-old daughters, the notion of balance is oppressive.
 I sometimes struggle to find the time to drink a cup of tea or eat let alone balance things.
 Instead, I always ask people to figure out their non-negotiables.
 These are the specific things fundamental to your enjoyment of life.
-When present you feel a sense of content happiness.
+When present, you feel a sense of content happiness.
 When they slip, you may not notice what is wrong but, you feel compromised and uneasy.
-Broken down into three areas namely personal, professional and lifestyle they are the basic things you need to feel a sense of blend between life and work.
+Broken down into three areas namely personal, professional and lifestyle, they are the basic things you need to feel a sense of blend between life and work.